-Another best seller on Amazon are the powerful Tibetan Singing Bowls that have the power to organically induce relaxation and stillness though the medium of sound.
+Another best seller on Amazon are the powerful Singing Bowls that have the power to organically induce relaxation and stillness through the medium of sound.

-Many meditation retreats and centres around the world use these Tibetan singing bowls for a reason, it helps one’s mind to become one-pointed and focused on ones direct experience simultaneously as it provides us with a auditory anchor to align ones attention with.
+Many meditation retreats and centres around the world use these singing bowls for a reason, it helps one’s mind to become one-pointed and focused on ones direct experience simultaneously as it provides us with a auditory anchor to align one’s attention with.

-The meditative sounds produced by striking and caressing (circular movement) these singing bowls is simply mesmerizing.
+The meditative and healing sounds produced by striking and caressing (circular movement) these singing bowls is simply mesmerizing.

 These are truly priceless, all though they go for…